 Abu Al-Abbas Al-Mursi mosque was neglected in 1477 but when Gaqmas El Zahry, the ruler of Alexandria, visited it, he ordered that the mosque is renovated.
 He even ordered his men to build a tomb for him inside the mosque where he was buried after his death.

-The columns are solid including their capital and base.
+The columns of Al-Mursi Abu Al-Abbas mosque are solid including their capital and base.
 They have an octagonal shape, which measures 85 meters in diameter and 8.60 meters in height.
-There is an elevated skylight with eight sides in the center of the ceiling, which is known as known as a Shokhsheikha, that is 24 meters above floor level and 51 meters side.
+There is an elevated skylight with eight sides in the center of the ceiling, which is known as a Shokhsheikha, which is 24 meters above floor level and 51 meters side.
 Each side of the skylight actually has three windows of colored glass in arabesque designs, set into aluminum frames and this one is surrounded by four domes, placed over the four mausoleums within the complex.
 There is an inner and outer layer for the domes.
 The inner dome that forms the ceiling stand 22 meters high and is 5 meters in diameter.
 The floors of the mosque are paved in white marble.

 The construction of the mosque was completed in 1943 by the Ministry of Waqfs and it cost about 140,000 LE.
 This amazing construction remains one of the mesmerizing attractions in Alexandria that revives the memory of the most beloved saint of Alexandria.

 Witness the Hidden Attractions that Shine All the Way from Islam Era